 Federal Funding — NOAA National Ocean Service, Office of Coast Surveys; U.S. Geological Survey Coastal and Marine Geology Program; and American Recovery and Reinvestment Act.

-Bathymetry and Backscatter Data Collection - ship-based, high-resolution sonar data collection for all parts of the coast currently unmapped as well as potentially airplane-based nearshore lidar data.
+Bathymetry and Backscatter Data Collection — ship-based, high-resolution sonar data collection for all parts of the coast unmapped as of 2008, about 80% of California’s mainland waters.
 Visit progress page.

 Data ground-truthing — video, still photography, or physical sampling of the seafloor.
 Visit progress page.

-Subbottom profiling - High resolution seismic-reflection profiling to determine thickness and distribution of sediment and other geologic units, locations of active faults and folds, and other features.
+Subbottom profiling — high-resolution, seismic-reflection profiling to determine thickness and distribution of sediment and other geologic units, locations of active faults and folds, submarine landslides, and other features.
 Visit progress page.